Fire Systems FAQs

 The system will include the following:

-- A minimum of one smoke alarm installed in the most commonly used daytime room, i.e. the living room.
+- A minimum of one smoke alarm installed in all the most commonly used daytime room, i.e. the living room and bedrooms.

 - A minimum of one smoke alarm installed in every circulation room, i.e. the hallway or landing.